TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 #### Warning message status

 This class also contains a concept called a **Warning** status.
 An export may finish successfully or may have an exception during file generation (Error state).
-But sometimes, you need to log an event that the exported data has issues but still want to perform the export.
+But sometimes, you need to log an event where the exported data has issues but still wants to perform the export.
 For example, in our case, we can't find a price for some exported items.
 It is not a critical error, but we need to notify a user about this; they may adjust the query to exclude these items or notify another department to enter prices.
 To cover this scenario, the export class may mark the status as **Warning,** and the user may set a standard alert for it.

 ![Warning image](WarningImage.png)